Home

 Pemetrexed (Alimta), Cisplatin, Onconase, Bevacizumab (Avastin), Endostatin, and more

-Scientists are continually developing new chemotherapy agents and regimens for cancer patients; some are appropriate for mesothelioma patients.
-A recent article in the journal Expert Opinion on Pharmacotherapy stated "there has been definite progress in the systemic treatment of this disease within the past 5 years".
+Major research is happening in the field of chemotherapy for mesothelioma patients.
 In addition to standby drugs such as cisplatin, gemcitabine, alimta, and anti-angiogenesis agents such as bevacizumab and endostatin are being vigorously pursued by researchers.
 Ranpirnase (onconase) is also promising as is coramsine.

 When cancer occurs, abnormal cells in the body multiply out of control.
 Anticancer drugs destroy cancer cells by preventing them from multiplying.
 Unfortunately, healthy cells can also be harmed, and it is the damage to the healthy cells that may ultimately cause side effects.
 The cells most likely to be affected are the fast-growing normal cells such as the blood cells forming in bone marrow, and cells in the digestive tract which includes the mouth, stomach, intestines, and esophagus.
 Hair follicles may also be affected, hence, hair loss during chemotherapy.
 Some drugs affect cells of vital organs, such as the heart, kidney, bladder, lungs, and nervous system.